grimreaper/cpython/Doc/howto/unicode.rst

 In some areas, it is also convention to use a "BOM" at the start of UTF-8 encoded files; the name is misleading since UTF-8 is not byte-order dependent.
 The mark simply announces that the file is encoded in UTF-8.
-Use the 'utf-8-sig' codec to automatically skip the mark if present for reading such files.
+For reading such files, use the 'utf-8-sig' codec to automatically skip the mark if present.

 Unicode filenames